"A great lad": Former Longridge Town FC captain Jordan Tucker passes away suddenly

 Longridge Town FC made the announcement this morning, Tweeting: "Everyone @LongridgeTownFC is devastated to hear this morning that our former player @jordantucker117 has passed away.

-Jordan, belived to be in his 20s, was a former pupil at Corpus Christi Catholic College in Fulwood.
+Jordan, believed to be in his late 20s, was a former pupil at Corpus Christi Catholic College in Fulwood and lived in Ribbleton.
+In his youth he had played for Liverpool and Blackburn Rovers, and attracted the interest of Fulham FC.

 Commenting on the news, Joey Mullen wrote: "A top fella on and off the pitch.
 Rest in peace Jordan."